kpetremann/claw-network/README.md

 ## Todo / coming features

 - add tests
+- return better errors to the user
-- get/list/push/delete a new topology
+- get/list/delete a new topology
 - simulate impact of link shutdown
 - simulate impact of multiple shutdown
 - statistics: nodes, links, down/up, nomber of node which can reach edge